KillaQueenSy/ALT-PRO-_BINUS---Project-1/README.md

 🚀 Goal
 Use this data to train a machine learning model that helps banks predict customer behavior and optimize their marketing strategies accordingly.

+I'm Fixing myy old bad projects, i made it from the start